citizenspress/cuperetirees/content/english/membership/_index.md

 [menu.main]

 +++

+- Download the [membership form](/img/membership-form.pdf "membership-form.pdf") here and send it in.

 ## Membership in the CUPE Staff Retirees' Association

 The CUPE Staff Retirees’ Association (CSRA) represents all CUPE retirees.